gnaeus/knockout-decorators/README.md

 @observable(options: { deep: boolean });
 @observable;
 ```
-By default it creates shallow observable
+By default, shallow observable will be created
 ```js
 import { observable } from "knockout-decorators";